aakashkumar1980/apps-microservices/README.md

   ├── work/ (Temporary files created by Tomcat)
   └── temp/ (Temporary files used by Tomcat)
   ```
-- In the case of Spring Boot, this tomcat server is <u>embedded</u> inside the jar file, so you don't need to install it separately.
+- <b>In the case of Spring Boot, this tomcat server is <u>embedded</u> inside the jar file, so you don't need to install it separately.
 When you run your Spring Boot application, it starts its own Tomcat server.
-  No need to deploy a separate WAR file; just run the jar file, and Tomcat is ready to serve your application.
+  No need to deploy a separate WAR file; just run the jar file, and Tomcat is ready to serve your application.</b>
   ```shell
   # To run your Spring Boot application with embedded Tomcat
   $ java -jar example_spring_boot.jar